 When it comes to using a budget, marketing managers are expected to be magicians.
 A lot of brands and employers expect marketing managers to be able to do their work with a little budget and yet drive the best results.
-Though it is not necessary for every brand to have a luxury of big budgets, it’s vital for them to be a little realistic with their goals.
+Though it is not necessary for every brand to have the luxury of big budgets, it’s vital for them to be a little realistic with their goals.

 If you’re a marketer on a shoestring budget, online marketing is the best channel you can resort to as it is cost-effective and trackable.